SAS : Where Statement and Dataset Options

 CONTAINS Operator : Searching specific character

-Task 6 : Suppose you want to select only those observations in which students' name contain 'hul'.
+Example 6 : Suppose you want to select only those observations in which students' name contain 'hul'.

-where name contains 'hul' => This would tell SAS to select observations having the values Rahul, Sahul and Lahul for the variable NAME.
+where name contains 'hul'; => This would tell SAS to select observations having the values Rahul, Sahul and Lahul for the variable NAME.

 Note : The CONTAINS operator is case sensitive.